Safer Beginnings

 There is a great need for more care to be trauma-informed – assessing every person as potentially carrying trauma and ensuring that their needs are understood.
 Harm can result when good communications are not established and maintained in maternity care.

-One key driver for our work has been to address the fact that Black, Asian and ethnic minority women and birthing people experience disproportionate adverse outcomes in maternity care.
+Safer Beginnings aimed to improve maternity outcomes and post-partum safety for women and birthing people.
+To do this, the programme envisioned developing specialist information, services and resources that enable self-advocacy in maternal safety from obstetric and domestic abuse/violence and female genital mutilation or cutting (FGM/FGC).
+A key driver for our work was to address the fact that Black, Asian and ethnic minority women and birthing people experience disproportionate adverse outcomes in maternity care.
 The reasons are multi-factorial but include barriers to accessing formal maternity services, endemic structural racism, poor maternal education, poor health literacy and deprivation.

 Our Approach